Gothic describes the dominant architectural style of medieval buildings in Europe between the mid-12th and the early 16th centuries.

 St Etheldreda’s Church, London

 St Etheldreda’s Church in London probably dates from the 1280s.
-It was possibly created by John Kirkby, Treasurer to the Abbey from 1284-6 and subsequently the Bishop until his death in 1290.
+It was possibly created by John Kirkby, Treasurer to the Abbey from 1284 to 1286 and subsequently the Bishop until his death in 1290.

 Although small in size, St Etheldreda’s was at the forefront of fashionable architecture, displaying the most sophisticated types of window tracery.